 GREEN TEA WORKOUT BENEFITS

 It appears green tea boosts antioxidation in high-intensity exercisers without the downsides (though insulin sensitivity was not measured).
 Green tea, which is loaded with immune-improving polyphenols, seems, as the doctor hypothesized, to work in tandem with your body and not override it.
-We recommend 400-500 mg. of green tea extract, taken 2-3 times daily, with meals.
-In addition to green tea’s many other health benefits—including reduction in the incidence of some diseases and a fat-burning hike in metabolism—its teamplay in fighting free radicals let loose by exercise is another reason to go green.
+In addition to green tea’s many other health benefits, its teamplay in fighting free radicals let loose by exercise is another reason to go green.